aws-samples/terraform-eks-workshop/README.md

 ## What's Included

-This project the following folders:
+This project includes the following folders:

+* `workshop`: This is the core workshop folder.
+This is generated as HTML and hosted for presentation for customers.
+* `Workshop Review document`: This is the current Workshop Review document.
+All workshops need to be reviewed by someone other than the author, before they can be published.
 * `deck`: **UNUSED RIGHT NOW** Future location to store your presentation materials.
 For now, you should store them centrally in a system like KnowledgeMine or Wisdom.
 * `resources`:  **UNUSED RIGHT NOW** Store any example code, IAM policies, or Cloudformation templates needed by your workshop here.
-* `workshop`: This is the core workshop folder.
-This is generated as HTML and hosted for presentation for customers.

 ## Requirements

 1. [Clone this repository](https://help.github.com/articles/fork-a-repo/).
-2. [Install Hugo locally](https://gohugo.io/overview/quickstart/).
-As of 1 Aug 2020, the workshop.aws build process uses [Hugo 0.74.3](https://github.com/gohugoio/hugo/releases/tag/v0.74.3)
+2. Install[Hugo](https://gohugo.io/overview/quickstart/) on your laptop.
+As of 1 Aug 2020, the workshop.aws build process uses [Hugo 0.74.3](https://github.com/gohugoio/hugo/releases/tag/v0.74.3) so you should probably use that version.

 # Getting Started